 - In this Glee fic, Brittany handcuffs Kurt and Mike together on Valentine's Day and promptly loses the key.
 At the end of the school day, Kurt finds out that she did it because she knew that Mike had a crush on Kurt and wanted to help him out.

-- The Crimson Badger contains the mouse/stoat duo of Jans and Broggen, who are a rare willing example of this trope.
+- The Urthblood Saga: The Crimson Badger contains the mouse/stoat duo of Jans and Broggen, who are a rare willing example of this trope.
 The backstory is that Broggen committed a crime in Urthblood's service that should've landed him a death penalty, but Jans took pity on him and saved him from the badger's wrath.
 Urthblood declared that the stoat would be his responsibility for the rest of his days, and to keep Broggen from getting into further trouble, they decided to chain each other together.
 In spite of their predicament, they're one of best warriors in the army.
 At the end of TCB, Jans is killed in battle, freeing Broggen from his manacle.

 - An extreme example in book three of The Bartimaeus Trilogy: Bartimaeus and Nathaniel trying to take on The Legions of Hell while Sharing a Body.
 And mind-linked.